vottundev/qubic-bridge-go/qubic-transaction/README.md

+### Interaction with the SC

+Considering that the SC is deployed on testnet and it's running on a local node.
+First, set the qubic-https service to establish communication with the node.
+Check qubic's guidelines: https://github.com/qubic/qubic-http and use the .yml file already set for our project available at: https://docs.google.com/document/d/1CV9Q8bGoaadBePHuhxdXONa333Jr1A6l_EcQBR-Wxrs/edit?usp=drive_link

+To do this, install Docker Compose on your machine, download the file from Google Drive, and start Docker from your terminal using the command: docker compose up -d.
+If the connection to the node is successful, you can interact with the node itself or directly with the smart contract using the following commands.

 ### Procedure methods

  All procedure methods require to execute transactions.
 So, first of all, connect to the Qubic node using `qubic-http` docker, and check the 'tick-info':